11 marketplace metrics you should be tracking to measure your success

 Responders are divided into three categories based on their answers:

 - 9-10: Promoters.
-Promoters are loyal enthusiasts who will keep buying, and refers the service or the product to others.
+Promoters are loyal enthusiasts who will keep buying and refer the service or the product to others.

 - 0-6: Detractors.
 Detractors are unhappy customers who will share their disappointment and affect your brand.